 The science behind incentive travel is clear.
 Experiential rewards are more powerful than material rewards.
 This is due to three psychological mechanisms.

 First: anticipation.
 From the moment an employee knows there’s an incentive trip to be earned, motivation kicks in.
-For weeks, sometimes even months.
 The trip doesn’t even have to be a reality yet—the prospect alone drives performance.
-With a bonus, the anticipation feels different: it’s a sum of money, not an experience.

 Second: social status.
 An incentive trip is visible.
 Your colleagues know you were there.
 That creates recognition that goes beyond a pay stub—it’s public recognition.
 And public recognition is one of the most powerful motivators we know.